youldash/NCCC/README.md

 * To practice file IO (input and output) in Java.
 * To practice using Abstraction and Inheritance in Java.
 * To practice using Object Serialization in Java.
+* To practice implementing data structures in Java (without the reliance on the Java API).
 * To make implementations more robust through mechanisms such as Exception Handling in Java.